Wanghley/M82589933-Criptography/README.md

 * This is an educational software only
 * You can copy, share and modify the project
-* Feel free to use the code but do not forget to reference us
+* Feel free to use the code but do not forget to reference me